 - continued practice of empathy.

-Teacher accountability within EDE is to interact with students, check on student emotional and nutritional well being, ask students to practice concepts already discussed in class, while also giving opportunities for students to connect and support their families.
+Teacher accountability within EDE is to interact with students, check on students' emotional and nutritional well-being, ask students to practice concepts already discussed in class, while also giving opportunities for students to connect and support their families.